axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 3. If PortalStyle is customized, copy logo, customization.scss, font-faces.scss, customized stuff from old to new PortalStyle, run maven to compile CSS.
-4. Follow migration notes.
+4. Follow `Migration notes`_.
-5. If customization needs copying code from Portal, merge changes between 2 version of Portal for copied code.
+5. If customization needs copying code from Portal, merge changes between two versions of Portal for copied code.

 ..